truth table: Nullary and Unary Operations

 AssertionError: True is not false

-because the function returned True and the test expects False
+because the function returned True and the assertion expects False.

 • I change the return statement to give the test what it wants